anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 The guard function receives, not in any particular order:

-- the trigger that caused it to be evaluated,
+- the timestamped trigger that caused it to be evaluated,
 - the environment of the engine instance, and
 - an optional time reference for the starting point of the evaluation of all guards.